davidmoreno/onion/tools/otemplate/README.rst

 Actually its in its infancy and only have limited support:

  * No filters
- * Only if, else, endif, for, endfor, include and trans are supported, but can be user extended
+ * Only if, else, endif, for, endfor, include, extends, block and trans are supported, but can be user extended
  * Only dicts and string types.
  * For loops are over the values of the dicts.
- * No {% extends .... %} no {% block ... %}.